Directed Improvisation

 Definition

-Directed Improvisation, as articulated by Yuen Yuen Ang in 2016, is a model for enabling collective creativity that combines top-down direction with bottom-up improvisation, in contrast to top-down control or unstructured decentralization.
+Directed Improvisation, as articulated by Yuen Yuen Ang in 2016, is a model for enabling collective creativity that combines top-down direction with bottom-up improvisation, in contrast to rigid control or decentralized chaos.

 While directed improvisation has appeared in other domains such as computer programming and performing arts, Ang is the first to apply it systematically to development and governance in How China Escaped the Poverty Trap (2016), with later extensions to U.S. innovation policies and human-AI co-creation.